nikhilweee/seeksync/README.md

 The server is a simple python script that can be run on any machine with a publicly reachable IP address.
 You can find this script as `seekserver/server.py`.
-An easy way is to host it on any cloud VM.
+An easy way to run the server is to host it on any cloud VM provider.

 The instructions assume that you are running the server on a linux machine with a public IP of `11.22.33.44`.
 A working installation of Python is required.

 1. Create a virtual environment (optional)